novus/nvd3/README.md

 **We ask that you DO NOT minify pull requests...
 If you need to minify please build pull request in separate branch, and merge and minify in your master.

+**Please run grunt before making a pull request.
+**Please add a unit test if adding a new feature.

 ## Supported Browsers
 NVD3 runs best on WebKit based browsers.